Certificate in Biomedical Regulatory Affairs (Credit)

 University of Washington Professional and Continuing Education ETPL

-In this three-course certificate program, you'll learn about the role of a biomedical products regulatory affairs specialist and the dynamic nature of the field.
-We'll explore the regulatory jurisdiction of the U.S. Food and Drug Administration.
-You'll delve into the laws and regulations that apply to the design, development, testing and production of biomedical products, including biologics, drugs, biotechnology-derived therapeutics, vaccines and medical devices.
-We'll also examine post-market issues and requirements.
-There is a non-credit option for this program and the tuition is $4,296.00.
+In this three-course certificate program, you’ll learn about the roles and responsibilities of regulatory affairs professionals in the development of new medical products.
+We’ll explore the regulatory jurisdiction of the U.S. Food and Drug Administration.
+You’ll delve into the laws and regulations that apply to the design, development, testing and production of biomedical products, including biologics, drugs, biotechnology-derived therapeutics, vaccines and medical devices, including software as a medical device.
+We’ll also examine post-market issues and requirements.

 Financial information